 The City of Fairbanks Public Works Department provides weekly garbage collection to more than 6,300 households, helping keep our community clean, safe, and environmentally responsible.
 Effective waste management is essential to maintaining public health and community appearance, and our goal is to deliver consistent, efficient service to every resident.

-To ensure smooth collection for everyone, the City has established specific garbage collection guidelines.
+To ensure smooth collection for everyone, the City has established specific garbage collection requirements.
 These rules are designed to promote safety, efficiency, and compliance with local ordinances.
+Repeated non-compliance may result in additional charges, so residents are encouraged to review the Garbage Collection Requirements & Guidelines to ensure proper disposal practices.

 The Public Works Department Facilities Maintenance Division is responsible for the upkeep of all city-owned buildings and grounds, ensuring they remain safe, functional, and well-maintained for employees and the public.